Interpretable Control Competition

 TL;DR submit an interpretable policy to address a control problem and win

-Check out the competition details below and be sure to join our Discord server https://discord.gg/dA8jpFVa9t for questions or news
+Check out the competition details below :point_down: and be sure to join our Discord server https://discord.gg/dA8jpFVa9t for questions or news :loudspeaker:

 Control systems play a vital role in managing and regulating various processes and devices across diverse application domains.
 Their pervasive nature makes them a cornerstone of modern technology.
 Safety-critical applications, in particular, demand control systems that are not only efficient but also interpretable, ensuring trustworthiness, reliability, and accountability.
 However, a prevalent issue in the field is the over-reliance on opaque systems, such as deep neural networks, known for their efficiency and optimization potential.
 This preference is rooted in the prevailing belief that interpretability is of secondary importance, with performance taking precedence.
 Furthermore, the scarcity of objective metrics to assess the degree of interpretability in a system exacerbates this problem.
 In fact, though the Evolutionary Computation (EC) community is starting to promote explainable and/or interpretable AI, significant challenges still persist in achieving comprehensive solutions.
 The goal of this competition is thus to ignite the research domain of interpretable control, with two specific goals in mind.
 First, we want to create a basis of comparison for different techniques emphasizing the trade-offs between performance and interpretability.
 Second, through the involvement of a panel of human evaluators, we strive to uncover the key characteristics that enhance the interpretability of control policies, making them more accessible to the general user.